WMD-group/PyTASER/README.md

 # Acknowledgements

-The project has been developed by @savya10, @kavanase and @youngwonwoo under the supervision of @utf and @aronwalsh.
+The project has been developed by @savya10, @kavanase, @LucasGVerga and @youngwonwoo, under the supervision of @utf and @aronwalsh.